SchengQ/Tbrucei-swimming-analysis/tracking_python/README.md

 The script reads the calibration library and video frames, calculates radial intensity profiles, compares the video frames with the calibration library using correlation analysis, and reconstructs the 3D trajectory.

+>[!IMPORTANT]
+>The script displays the Z-position plot and 3D trajectory plot during execution.
+Please close each plot window to allow the script to continue and finish writing the output files.

 ## Output files

 The script generates: